 As well as being the capital and largest city in Greece, The city is also one of the oldest in the world with landmarks dating back to the 5th Century BC.
 However it doesn’t seem to get the same attention as the likes of Paris, Rome or London.
 Many people including myself have a love hate relationship with the city, on one hand it has the history, culture, beaches and nightlife to happily satisfy most tourists, but it’s also extremely busy, densely populated, plagued by traffic jams and pollution.
 However even with this in mind, I find it one of the most fascinating cities in Europe and believe it’s a city not to be missed.

-Many tourists arrive in Athens and stay for just enough time to check out the famous Acropolis then leave soon as possible, eager to go island hoping around the beautiful Greek islands.
+Many tourists stay for just enough time to check out the famous Acropolis then leave soon as possible, eager to go island hoping around the beautiful Greek islands.
 Although this is a must do when visiting Greece, you should try to stay in Athens for a few days and get to know and visit more than just the famous Acropolis.

 Affiliate Disclosure – Lou Does Travel contains affiliate links.
 If you choose to make a purchase through these links, I may receive a small commission at no extra cost to yourself.